malfarasplux/opensignals-nodered/LUX_ui/README.md

 This example showcases how a specific channel can be monitored and make use of Node-RED's user interface **dashboard** to access real-time vizualisation of data.
 You'll need to configure your device MAC address in the filtering and printing within the flow.
+This is the case of the switch and the 2 nodes connected to it.

 [1.
 Flow](#flow)
 [2.
 Description](#desc)